ahmedalhulaibi/cronalt/README.md

 # cronalt

-Golang job scheduling
+cronalt is a Golang job scheduling package that allows you to run jobs at a given interval.
-- Runs in-process
+- Scheduler runs in-process
-- Type-safe (avoids reflection)
+- Runtime safety (avoids reflection)
 - Pluggable and extensible

 cronalt is inspired by [gocron](https://github.com/go-co-op/gocron)